Build self-esteem in your teenager: Have you ever tried convincing your teen to participate in a certain competition or events?

 Help your teenager by doing simple things.
 You do not have to spend money nor hire someone.

 Simple things like your words means a lot to build their self-esteem.
-So be sure to put a little effort each day for your teenager.
+So be sure that you put little efforts each day for your teenager.

 Exercise patience and be consistent in your efforts.
 Acknowledge their pain and troubles.

 Accept them with their faults and failures.
-Love them unconditionally.
+Love them conditionally.
 Make them feel secure in your love.

-And slowly yet steadily you will find your teen believing in their own self-worth and will soon be on the road to build a healthy self-esteem.
+And slowly yet steadily you will find your teen believing in their own self-worth and will soon be in the road to build a healthy self-esteem.

 If this article has been of help to you.
 Do share it with friends and loved ones.

-Let us know how you went about building self-esteem in your teen years or in your teenager.
+Let us know how you went about in building self-esteem in your teenager.
 Please leave your comments below…